Kadanst/WhatsYourMood-Documents/privacy.md

 ## Data Collection

-It is a single player game build in Unity with no server side data.
-The only way the app will connect to a server is to retrieve leaderboard information.
-At the end of the game a player can choose (optionally) to share the score with a custom chosen username.

-## Leaderboard
+The app collects data from an external server.
+This includes usernames, passwords, unlockables, rolesand notes.

-The leaderboard information is collected via the platform <a href="https://www.lootlocker.io/">Lootlocker</a>.
+This information is collected via <a href="https://kadanst-backend.herokuapp.com/">Heroku</a>.
-No other information than leaderboard information is shared or retrieved.

 ## Questions?
-Please contact us at linksonder@gmail.com if you have any questions about the Robin & Stijn The Wedding Game privacy policy.
+Please contact us at jfw.rebel@student.avans.nl if you have any questions about Kadanst What's your Mood? privacy policy.